pknot212121/MapS/kody_do_prezentacji.md

 Point center is (100,100);
 center.x is 120;

-Landmass nazwa is (80,80) with
+Land nazwa is (80,80) with
 	perimeter is Circle(50),
 	height is 100;

-Landmass nazwa2 with
+Land nazwa2 with
 	perimeter is list_of_points,
 	height is funct;
 ```